samply/beam/README.md

 ```bash
 ./dev/beamdev demo
 ```
-This will launch your own beam demo network, which consists of one broker (listening on `localhost:8080`) and two connected proxies (listening on `localhost:8081` and `localhost:8082`) as well as a MITM proxy (listening on `localhost:9090`) for debugging.
+This will launch your own beam demo network, which consists of one broker (listening on `localhost:8080`) and two connected proxies (listening on `localhost:8081` and `localhost:8082`).

 The following paragraph simulates the creation and the completion of a task using [cURL](http://curl.se) calls.
 Two parties (and their Samply.Proxies) are